mgmacdougall/mern-recipe-project/ROADMAP.md

 ---
 # Feature Roadmap – MERN Recipe Project

 This roadmap outlines the planned evolution of the MERN Recipe Project, from core functionality to advanced features and integrations.
-Each phase builds modularly, allowing for comfort-driven scaling, testing, and deployment.
+Each phase builds modularly, allowing for scaling, testing, and deployment.
 ---

 ## Phase 1: Core Functionality (MVP)